unbounded-tech/vnext/README.md

 ---

-- **Automated Version Calculation:**
-   vnext scans your Git commit history (starting from the last version tag) and examines each commit message using predefined regular expressions.
+- **Automated Version Calculation:** vnext scans your Git commit history (starting from the last version tag in `v*.*.*` format) and examines each commit message using predefined regular expressions.
+This means you can create any tag number from your current code base (e.g., `v1.2.3`) and vnext will use that as the starting point for future version calculations.
 It follows these rules:

    - **Major Version:**
-      If a commit message contains `BREAKING CHANGE:` (in any commit type, such as `feat:`, `fix:`, or others) or is marked as a major change (with `major:`), vnext triggers a major version bump.
+      If a commit message is marked as a major change (with `major:`) or contains `BREAKING CHANGE:` at the start of the first line of the commit body, vnext triggers a major version bump.
 This resets the minor and patch numbers.
+Note that `BREAKING CHANGE:` must appear at the beginning of the first line of the commit body (right after the commit title and an empty line) to trigger a major version bump.

+      **Example of a commit message that triggers a major version bump:**
+      ```
+      feat: add new authentication system

+      BREAKING CHANGE: Users will need to re-authenticate after this update
+      ```

+      **Examples that will NOT trigger a major version bump:**
+      ```
+      feat: add new feature

+      This feature includes BREAKING CHANGE: in the middle of a line
+      ```

+      ```
+      feat: add new feature

+      This is the first line of the body.
+      BREAKING CHANGE: This is not the first line of the body
+      ```

    - **Minor Version:**
       In the absence of major changes, if any commit message signals the introduction of a new feature—typically using the `feat:` prefix—vnext bumps the minor version and resets the patch number.